scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 First, a dataset.py file includes a significant docstring describing the data set and providing some history / context regarding it's usage.
 The docstring should always provide links to key publications that either introduced or used this data set.

-When a public data set is free for download, the dataset file should include the url of the original data, and a checksum for verifying the correctness of downloaded data.
+When a public data set is free for download, the dataset file should include the URL of the original data, and a checksum for verifying the correctness of downloaded data.

 Most dataset files use the `skdata.data_home.get_data_home` mechanism to identify a local location for storing large files.